-City of Tuscaloosa, Alabama

-Analysis of Impediments to Fair Housing Choice
+City of Tuscaloosa, Alabama Analysis of Impediments to Fair Housing Choice and City of Tuscaloosa Office of Community and Neighborhood Services

-Prepared by Chrysalis Research & Consulting LLC In partnership with the City of Tuscaloosa Office of Urban Development
+Prepared by Chrysalis Research & Consulting LLC

-Prepared by Chrysalis Research & Onnsulting LLC

 Section 1: Executive Summary

 Everyone deserves a place to call home, a space that is safe, stable, and welcoming.
 In Tuscaloosa, where the city continues to grow and evolve, the goal of ensuring fair and equal access to housing is more than just a vision, it's a commitment grounded in both values and law.
 Fair housing isn't only about protecting residents from discrimination; it's about making sure every person, regardless of background or income, has a real chance to live in a community that offers opportunity, connection, and belonging.